schnadoslin/PhaKIR_Submission_Template/README.md

 As the training process is performed locally at your research facilities, you are free to use whatever you like to train the models.
 You are only required to use the provided `docker-compose.yml` file with the given restrictions to verify that your submission is conformant to the PhaKIR Challenge environment.

 Note that the container must be able to process the data without any further input.
-The container must be able to process the data from the `input_data` directory and write the results to the `output_data` directory.
+The container must be able to process the data from the `inputs` directory and write the results to the `outputs` directory.

 For testing just use the following command: